Earth Day 2017

 Photo source: Pixabay

 This is also a very serious issue.
 Trees are so important for our survival.
+We need trees as they produce the oxygen we need to survive.
 Please read the following post and leave your opinion in a comment below.